Exploring exotic configurations with anomalous features using deep learning: Application of classical and quantum-classical hybrid anomaly detection: Results

 \section{Results}

 For our study we consider a two-terminal device configuration with randomly distributed 80 impurities (Fig.\,\ref{fig:1}).
 We use their coordinates ($x_1,y_1,x_2,y_2,\cdots$, total 160 features) as the input and the resulting conductance ($T$) as the output.
-We consider two magnitudes of the impurity ($V_0$=0.3,0.9).
+We consider two magnitudes of the impurity ($V_0$=0.3, 0.9).
 Considering the distribution of conductance in these two cases (Fig.\,\ref{fig:1}), for $V_0$=0.9, $T>$0.5 is considered as anomaly, whereas for $V_0$=0.3, $T<$0.5 is considered as anomaly.

-In both cases, we consider 1000 configurations which contains less than 10\% anomaly.
+For our study we consider two data sets, one for $V_0$=0.3 and one for $V_0$=0.9, each with 5000 different random configurations.
+In both cases total number of anomalies is less than 10\% of the entire data set.
+From each data set we prepare four different train-test samples by randomly choosing 900 nominal and 100 anomalous data points.
+After training and testing with four samples we compute the individual performance metrics (precision, recall, F1 score) and present their respective mean values in Table \ref{tab:summary_all_dataset}.
 For AE, input size is 160 (the original data size), which is followed by the encoder containing three layers with 106, 56, and 4 nodes respectively.
-The decoder is the mirror image of the encoder followed by the output layer of size 160.
-The latent size of our AE model is equal to 4.
-Same classical encoder and decoder is used for HAE with a 4 qubit PQC.
-A bigger latent dimension could improve the outcome, however due to the limitation of computational resources, we can't consider more than 4 qubit which also restricts the latent dimension of classecal AE.
+The decoder is the mirror image of the encoder followed by the output layer of size 160 (Fig.\,\ref{fig:auto-encoder}).
+The latent size of our AE model is equal to 4 (Fig.\,\ref{fig:hybrid_autoencoder}).
+Same classical encoder and decoder is used for HAE with a 4-qubit PQC.
+A bigger latent dimension could improve the outcome, however due to the limitation of computational resources, we can't consider more than 4 qubit which also restricts the latent dimension of classical AE.

-Fig. \ref{fig:latent_space_cluster} shows two data sets with respect to two arbitrary latent vectors.
+Fig. \ref{fig:latent_space_cluster} shows two data sets with respect to two arbitrary features.
 Fig.\,\ref{fig:latent_space_cluster}a,e show the original data where the normal data (light blue) and anomalies (red) are uniformly distributed over the whole space.
 Fig.\,\ref{fig:latent_space_cluster}b,f show the output from PCA which show some clustering.
-This clustering is enhanced with a classical AE (Fig.\,\ref{fig:latent_space_cluster}c,d) and even more with a HAE (Fig.\,\ref{fig:latent_space_cluster}d,h).
+This clustering is enhanced with a classical AE (Fig.\,\ref{fig:latent_space_cluster}c,g) and even more with a HAE (Fig.\,\ref{fig:latent_space_cluster}d,h).
 In a higher dimensional space such clustering leads to a better isolation of anomalies from the normal data which is also reflected in their individual performance metric (Table\,\ref{tab:summary_all_dataset}).